rocket357/ssacli_autoconfig_pds/README.md

 # ssacli_autoconfig_pds
 Requires ssacli.
-When run against an HPE server, it loops over controllers and finds the free PDs to create single disk RAID 0 arrays on them (i.e. for ceph).
+When run against an HPE server, it loops over controllers and finds the free PDs to create single disk RAID 0 arrays on them.
+This is intended for configurations where data redundancy is handled upstream (ceph, cassandra, etc...)